Terrarium

 I really love how they turned out.
 Let’s hope I can keep them happy.
 I did give them a little drink of water after they were all planted.

-It’s a snow day here, and man is it snowing outside right now.
-Everything is white.
-In the midst of snow and ice, it’s so nice to have something green and living, and a little reminder that although it doesn’t look like it outside today, spring is coming.
+It's a snow day here, and it's so nice to have something green and living, and a little reminder that although it doesn't look like it outside today, spring is coming.

 With a How To Make A Terrarium project to keep us busy, life really is a party!